kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 	- Fast = Keep things In-memory and minimize disk reads
 	- Let's see if we can combine all 3
 #### Data aggregation basics
+##### First option
+Process Service increment counter for every incoming event, meaning if 3 users opened the same video A, the processing service simply increment total count in the database 3 times
+##### 2n
 ##### Whether or not we should pre-aggregate data in the processing service?
-- Process Service increment counter for every incoming event.
+- First option: Process Service increment counter for every incoming event, meaning if 3 users opened the same video A, the processing service simply increment total count in the database 3 times
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NTIyNzQwOTIsLTE3MzAxNjI2ODQsLT
-Y1OTEyODk3NCwtNzMwODA1MjQ1LDE0MTkxODY2MzEsNzEwMDU5
-Njg5LDQ0Njc2MjI0MSwxMzY5NDU3NjQsLTE1OTA5MTU0NzAsLT
-EzNDYzMzc4OTQsNDY0NjM5NDgzXX0=
+eyJoaXN0b3J5IjpbLTYyODY2NzExNywtMTk1MjI3NDA5MiwtMT
+czMDE2MjY4NCwtNjU5MTI4OTc0LC03MzA4MDUyNDUsMTQxOTE4
+NjYzMSw3MTAwNTk2ODksNDQ2NzYyMjQxLDEzNjk0NTc2NCwtMT
+U5MDkxNTQ3MCwtMTM0NjMzNzg5NCw0NjQ2Mzk0ODNdfQ==
 -->